nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2019f/syllabus.md

       * how the experiences and material in this course relate to your degree program
       * how the experiences and material in this course might be relevant to your future career

       **Journal entries will be due at the end of the day every Friday** (i.e., just before midnight Central time), with the exception of the first entry, which you'll do during the first class period.
+Journal entries must be submitted using the Reflections Journals in Blackboard.
+Be sure to write your entry into the journal with the appropriate due date.

+      Additional journal entries beyond those required weekly may be eligible for extra credit points at the instructor's discretion.

       ### Reflection Essay